-In the Catholic and Orthodox churches this is the very center of their worship and hence not easily fiddled with.
+In the Catholic and Orthodox churches, this is the very centre of their worship and hence not easily fiddled with.
 And the early church documents show that this was an important part of the Christian worship from the beginning on.

 Furthermore, as we will see from the quotations, this is Jesus’ “last request” before his death which he asked his disciples to adhere to.
 And even in secular circumstances, “last words” or “last wishes” are taken very seriously.

 14 When the hour came, Jesus and his apostles reclined at the table.

 15 And he said to them, “I have eagerly desired to eat this Passover with you before I suffer.

 19 And he took bread, gave thanks and broke it, and gave it to them, saying, “This is my body given for you; do this in remembrance of me.”

 20 In the same way, after the supper he took the cup, saying,